TainanReis/WebChat/README.md

     "to_unlock"
     - Add support for nicknames
     - Add “{user} is typing” functionality
-    - Show something when everybody received a message and something different when not everyone received the message
+    -Show something when everybody received a message and something different when not everyone received the message
     - Show who’s online
     - Add file transfer support